-D.11.8.1 Project Commitment to Energy Equity and Justice 40 Initiative (Optional)
+E.2.9 Project Commitment to Energy Justice and Energy Equity (Optional)

-Applicants are encouraged to describe how their projects or project teams will: (1) contribute to the Justice40 Initiative (as described in Part III A of this FOA); and/or (2) ensure energy justice through effective teams and/or partnerships with MSIs, including Historically Black Colleges and Universities (HBCUs) and Tribal Colleges and Universities (TCUs), or institutions located in a disadvantaged community.
+Applicants are encouraged to describe how their projects or project teams will advance energy justice and energy equity the Administration's objectives.
+Energy Justice objectives include a project's or project team's contribution to the Justice40 Initiative (as described in Part III section A of this FOA).
+Ensure energy equity objective include for example effective teams and/or partnerships with MSIs, including Historically Black Colleges and Universities (HBCUs) and Tribal Colleges and Universities (TCUs), or institutions located in a DAC.